-

 Conversation

-the golden copies.
-With --update param, now the golden copies are updated only if: - The golden copy doesn't exists - The file paths are different than those in the golden copies.
-If a list of paths have the same paths but different order than ones in the golden copy, they will be considered the same.
+• If a list of paths has the same contents (paths) but different order than ones in the golden copy, they will be considered the same.
 And we won't update the golden copy in this case.

 Choose a reason for hiding this comment